althonos/InstaLooter/docs/source/index.rst

 InstaLooter is released under the
 `GNU General Public License v3 <https://choosealicense.com/licenses/gpl-3.0/>`_,
 and is fully open-source.
-See the actual ``LICENSE`` file distributed with the software for a detail of the license.
+The ``COPYING`` file distributed with the software contains the complete license text.

 Issues |issues|